 Frank Tong, Ph.D.

-Professor of Psychology; Deputy Director of Psychometrics, Vanderbilt Initiative for Autism, Innovation, & the Workforce (AIW)
+Professor of Psychology; Deputy Director of Psychometrics, Frist Center for Autism & Innovation

 Georgene Troseth, Ph.D.